Yusuffrih/PianoBop/README.md

 * To give the website developer some feedback
 * To be able to contact the site owner to give feedback
 * To be able to choose a difficulty level

+### Design Choices
+To keep the game nice and simple for the user, I decided to keep the colour scheme nice and basic.
+The user’s attention should be drawn to the game area as soon as possible with no confusion about what the aim of the game is.
+To achieve this, the game area is going to be placed in the middle of the screen with a contrasting background colour.
+#### Fonts:
+There is very little writing on the landing page so as not to confuse the user and to not take attention away from the game area.
+For the fonts, I decided to go to [Google Fonts](https://fonts.google.com/?standard-styles=) which is great for getting any kind of font you want.
+The fonts I chose for my page are *Roboto* & *Lato* with *sans-serif* as a backup font in the event that Google Fonts does not work.